YangLinyi/academic-kickstart-linyi/content/authors/admin/_index.md

 - Researchers
 ---

-I'm a a Postdoctoral Associate in the Westlake NLP group, working with Yue Zhang.
+I'm a Postdoctoral Associate in the Westlake NLP group, working with Yue Zhang.
 Previously, I graduated with a PhD from the Insight Centre, University College Dublin, where I worked with Barry Smyth.

 I am broadly interested in the Natural Language Processing in the financial domain, the problem of explainable artificail intelligence (XAI), and improving generalization of neural networks in real natural language understanding.